What is Return on Ad Spend?

 Measuring the performance and analytics of an ad campaign is an integral component of a successful business model.

-The more effective a company’s advertising message is able to connect with its target market, the more revenue will be earned from each dollar of ad spend.
+The more effective a company’s advertising message can connect with its target market, the more revenue will be earned from each dollar of ad spend.

-That said, the higher a company’s ROAS, the better off it is in terms of profitability.
+That said, the higher a company’s ROAS, the better it is in terms of profitability.

-On the other hand, ad campaigns with low ROAS might require adjustments to identify why the market appears to be less receptive.
+On the other hand, ad campaigns with low ROAS might require adjustments to identify why the market appears less receptive.

 To further derive more insights from ROAS, the metric can be calculated on an individual basis across different campaigns, ad platforms, or specific ads.

-The ROAS formula is the ratio between the revenue earned from conversions (i.e. sales) related to running advertising campaigns.
+The return on ad spend (ROAS) formula is the ratio between the revenue earned from conversions (i.e. sales) related to running advertising campaigns.

-In short, the goal of tracking ROAS is to measure the effectiveness of a marketing campaign (and to determine if enough revenue is being generated to continue the marketing campaign in question).
+In short, the goal of tracking ROAS is to measure the effectiveness of a marketing campaign (and determine if enough revenue is generated to continue the marketing campaign in question).

 Where: